-Actions to achieve the success criteria Persons responsible for delivering the action Start date Finish date Costs borne by the school Monitoring Person and Method Notes on progress To review regularly the needs of all to ensure the environment meets their needs Liaise with other agencies and providers as children plan to enter school SENDCo Ongoing Ongoing SENCo time.
+Actions to achieve the success criteria Persons responsible for delivering the action Start date Finish date Costs borne by the school Monitoring Person and Method Notes on progress To review regularly the needs of all pupils to ensure the environment meets their needs.
+Liaise with other agencies and providers as children plan to enter school SENDCo January 2016 Ongoing SENCo time.
 Possible equipment/ad aptation costs SEND Governor and HT Disabled pupils needs are currently being met in school.
-Continue to plan and monitor for KS2 also.
+Continue to plan and monitor going forward.